A cross-border market model with limited transmission capacities: Setup and main result

-In order to derive a heavy traffic approximation for the cross-border market model $S^{(n)}$, we must impose further assumptions on the mean and covariance structure of the order flow processes $(V^{i,I,(n)}_k, (i,I) \in \{b,a\} \times \{F,G\})_{k=1,\cdots, T_n}$.
-We allow a dependence structure corresponding to a uniform mixing of the incoming orders.
-Combined with the right scaling relation between $\vn$ and $\tn$ (cf.~Assumption \ref{ass:scaling} below), this assumption guarantees that the partial sums of the order sizes verify a version of Donsker's theorem for a dependent sequence of random variables (cf. \cite[Theorem 19.1]{B99}).
-Note, that this dependence condition can be replaced by a $\rho$-mixing condition as discussed in \cite[Theorem 19.2]{B99} and is therefore stronger than the $\alpha$-mixing condition.
+In order to derive a heavy traffic approximation for the cross-border market model $S^{(n)}$, we must impose further assumptions on the mean and covariance structure of the order size vectors $(V^{(n)}_k)_{k\geq 1}$.
+Combined with the right scaling relation between $\vn$ and $\tn$ (cf.~Assumption \ref{CB:ass:scaling}), this will guarantee that the partial sums of the order sizes verify some version of Donsker's theorem.